david-deboer/covid_binned_data/README.md

 * 6 - Count on date
 .......

-.txt files have run information
+.txt files have run meta-information

+A simple reader is provided called 'quickcsv'.

+E.g. at your command prompt type './quickcsv.py'